 Because, with one exception, damn, Mitsuoka makes some ugly automobiles:

-Like that photo of a baby with Rowan Atkinson’s face, there’s something abhorrent going on here.
-Classic British luxury style just doesn’t work on a vanilla Japanese sedan.
+Like that photo of a baby with Rowan Atkinson’s face, there’s something adorably abhorrent going on here.
+Classic British luxury style just doesn’t pair well with vanilla Japanese sedan.
 They are incongruous.

 My catch today is a Mitsuoka that defies facial recognition… because all I got is an ass: